-1. Interest on the Bonds is excludable from gross income for federal income tax purposes under existing law, except for any period a Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" or a "related person" to a "substantial user" of the facilities refinanced with the proceeds of the Bonds; and

-2. The Bonds are "private activity bonds" within the meaning of the Code, the interest on which is not, pursuant to the American Recovery and Reinvestment Act of 2009, (i) a specific preference item subject to the alternative minimum tax on individuals and corporations or (ii) included in a corporation's adjusted current earnings for purposes of the alternative minimum tax.
+- 4. Interest on the Series 2011A Bonds is excludable from gross income for federal income tax purposes under existing law, except for any period a Series 2011A Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" or a "related person" to a "substantial user" of the facilities that were financed with, or treated as financed with, the proceeds of the Series 2011A Bonds; and - 5.
+The Series 2011A Bonds are "private activity bonds" within the meaning of the Code, and interest on the Series 2011A Bonds is an item of tax preference that is includable in alternative minimum taxable income for purposes of determining the alternative minimum tax imposed on individuals and corporations; and - 6.
+Interest on the Series 2011B Bonds is excludable from gross income for federal income tax purposes under existing law; and - 7.
+The Series 2011B Bonds are not "private activity bonds" within the meaning of the Code, and as such, interest on the Series 2011B Bonds is not subject to the alternative minimum tax on individuals and corporations, except that interest on the Series 2011B Bonds will be included in the "adjusted current earnings" of a corporation (other than any S corporation, regulated investment company, REIT or REMIC) for purposes of computing its alternative minimum tax liability.

-In providing such opinions, we have relied on the Certificate and on representations of the City, the City's co-financial advisors and the Underwriter with respect to matters solely within the knowledge of the City, the City's co-financial advisors and the Underwriter, respectively, which we have not independently verified, and we have assumed continuing compliance with the covenants of the City pertaining to those sections of the Code that affect the exclusion from gross income of the interest on the Bonds for federal income tax purposes.
-If the Certificate or such representations are determined to be inaccurate or incomplete, or if the City fails to comply with the foregoing described covenants, interest on the Bonds could become includable from the date of their original delivery, regardless of the date on which the event causing such inclusion occurs.
+In providing such opinions, we have relied on representations of the City, the City's co-financial advisors and the Underwriters with respect to matters solely within the knowledge of the City, the City's co-financial advisors and the Underwriters, respectively, which we have not independently verified.
+We will further rely on the Report regarding the mathematical accuracy of certain computations.
+In addition, we have assumed for purposes of this opinion continuing compliance with the covenants in the Ordinance pertaining to those sections of the Code that affect the exclusion from gross income of the interest on the Series 2011 Bonds for federal income tax purposes.
+In the event that such representations or the Report are determined to be inaccurate or incomplete, or if the City fails to comply with the foregoing covenants in the Ordinance, interest on the Series 2011 Bonds could become includable from the date of their original delivery, regardless of the date on which the event causing such inclusion occurs.

-Except as stated above, we express no opinion as to any federal, state or local tax consequences resulting from the ownership of, receipt or accrual of interest on or disposition of the Bonds.
+Except as stated above, we express no opinion as to any federal, state or local tax consequences resulting from the ownership of, receipt or accrual of interest on or disposition of the Series 2011 Bonds.

-Owners of the Bonds should be aware that the ownership of tax-exempt obligations may result in collateral federal income tax consequences to financial institutions, life insurance and property and casualty insurance companies, certain S corporations with Subchapter C earnings and profits, individual recipients of Social Security or Railroad Retirement benefits, taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations, and individuals otherwise qualifying for the earned income credit.
-In addition, certain foreign corporations doing business in the United States may be subject to the new "branch profits tax" on their effectively-connected earnings and profits (including tax-exempt interest such as interest on the Bonds).
+Owners of the Series 2011 Bonds should be aware that the ownership of tax-exempt obligations may result in collateral federal income tax consequences to financial institutions, life insurance and property and casualty insurance companies, certain S corporations with Subchapter C earnings and profits, individual recipients of Social Security or Railroad Retirement benefits, taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations, and individuals otherwise qualifying for the earned income credit.
+In addition, certain foreign corporations doing business in the United States may be subject to the "branch profits tax" on their effectively-connected earnings and profits (including tax-exempt interest such as interest on the Series 2011 Bonds).